fmstacco/healthylife-organicshop/README.md

 * As a Shopper/User I want to  be able to **receive an email confirmation after checking out** so that I can keep the confirmation on what I've purchased for my records. (#21)

-    *  After completing the order the shopper/user receives a confirmation e-mail to the e-mail that has been registered in the checkout process.
+    *  After completing the order the shopper/user receives a confirmation email to the email that has been registered in the checkout process.

 ### Epic 5 - Admin and Store Management